Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Conclusion

 Gravitational lensing will play an important role in galaxy clustering analyses in future high-redshift surveys, and its effect will have to be implemented in order to accurately recover cosmological parameters.
-This effect has not been considered so far in observational studies, even when the redshift of the sample was high \citep{okamura2016subaru,zarrouk2018clustering,hou2021completed}.
-However, it does not necessarily mean that these works were not correct, since statistical uncertainties are still significant and the effect of magnification bias depends on the properties of the galaxy sample under scrutiny.
+This effect has not been considered in observational studies so far, even when the redshift of the sample was high \citep{okamura2016subaru,zarrouk2018clustering,hou2021completed}.
+However, this does not necessarily mean that these works were not correct because statistical uncertainties are still significant and the effect of the magnification bias depends on the properties of the galaxy sample under scrutiny.
 An interesting prospect for future works would be to consistently incorporate the effect of gravitational lensing within the theoretical framework of non-linear RSD.
-Nonetheless, we showed that in our case an hybrid model of non-linear RSD and linear lensing is sufficient for the accuracy of our simulated data.
+Nonetheless, we showed that in our case, a hybrid model of non-linear RSD and linear lensing is in most cases sufficient for the accuracy of our simulated data.